tc39/notes/es7/2017-01/jan-26.md

 DH: I apolgize, that's legit.
 We should not block this on path dependence

-BF: Domenic is only not in favor of System, he did not say veto it.
+BFS: Domenic is only not in favor of System, he did not say veto it.

 JHD: He's opposed but won't die on a hill for it

-BF: He says it is minor and he can talk about it later
+BFS: He says it is minor and he can talk about it later

 JHD: I am not seeking a stage change.
 I am looking for a direction from the committee with the hope in a meting or two we have two implementations that are web compat and we can move to stage 4.